Lhaviyani Atoll

 Traditionally, Maldivians call this atoll simply 'Faadhippolhu', without adding the word 'Atholhu' at the end.
 This is done only with the names of some atolls.
 In the early 12th century, during the reign of King Koimala Siri Mahaabarana Mahaa Radun- the first king to rule over all the Maldive islands- this atoll was called Faadu Bur.

 Haa Alifu, Haa Dhaalu, Shaviyani, Noonu, Raa, Baa, Kaafu, etc. (including Lhaviyani) are code letters assigned to the present administrative divisions of the Maldives.
 They are not the proper names of the natural atolls that make up these divisions.
 Some atolls are divided into two administrative divisions while other divisions are made up of two or more natural atolls.
 The order followed by the code letters is from North to South, beginning with the first letters of the Thaana alphabet used in Dhivehi.
 These code letters are not accurate from the geographical and cultural point of view.
 However, they have become popular among tourists and foreigners in the Maldives who find them easier to pronounce than the true atoll names in Dhivehi, (save a few exceptions, like Ari Atoll).

+Lhaviyani Atoll is known for its abundant marine life.
+A vast amount of seagrass supplies especially green sea turtles with necessary nutricians.
+The Stingray population is a bove average as well.
+Hard coral life is throughout very healthy.
+Hence Lhaviyani Atoll hosts some of the best housereefs in the Maldives like at Kuredu or Le Meridien Maldives.

 The airport is Madivaru Airport on Madivaru.